Oswald Rishbeth: Academic career

-After the war, despite his background in classics, Rishbeth was attracted to geography "because of the opportunity it afforded ... to construct a synthesis of the different fields of knowledge concerned with man/environment relationships."
+After the war, despite his background in classics, Rishbeth was attracted to geography "because of the opportunity it afforded ... to construct a synthesis of the different fields of knowledge concerned with man/environment relationships".
 He taught geography at University College, Aberstwyth and later the University of Southampton.
 At Aberystwyth he taught under Professor Herbert John Fleure.

 Some of his early research was inspired by his military service.
-In 1919 Rishbeth presented research on the Dodecanese islands, where he had served in the war, to the British Association for the Advancement of Science.
+In 1919, Rishbeth presented research on the Dodecanese islands, where he had served in the war, to the British Association for the Advancement of Science.
 In March 1920 he was invited by the Royal Geographical Society to respond to a lecture on the Dodecanese by John Myres, together with Eleftherios Venizelos, then Prime Minister of Greece.
-This interest continued; Rishbeth's last paper, albeit unpublished, was on the "corn supply of ancient Greece."
+This interest continued; Rishbeth's last paper, albeit unpublished, was on the "corn supply of ancient Greece".

 Rishbeth joined the faculty at Southampton in 1922 and from 1926 was the first chair of historical geography, serving until 1938.
 There he was described as:

 a tall individual, somewhat aristocratic in manner but kindly and generous to students.
 He was hardly a good teacher but had an excellent style as a lecturer and performed well with the carefully preepared topics which he handled... [he] did well in re-establishing his Department as a new force in the quest for geography.

 He was known for his compilation of geography textbooks that were used in schools in multiple Australian states.
 He published research on the geography of Central South England and Central Australia.
 In 1926, he led a geographic survey of the Hampshire district, and later contributed a study of land utilization in Southampton.
 In 1923 he published a new theory on the structure of the earth.

 In 1933, Rishbeth was a founding member of the Institute of British Geographers.
-He was involved in the joint committee to form an "Association of University Geographers."
+He was involved in the joint committee to form an "Association of University Geographers".

 Rishbeth retired due to ill health in 1938.
 His correspondence and papers are held at Oxford University's Bodleian Library.

 Family

-Oswald's uncle was Charles Rischbieth (17 May 1840 – 6 February 1921), a leading businessman in the early days of the colony of South Australia.
-Through his cousin Henry Wills Rischbieth he was related to influential social reformer Bessie Rischbieth.
+Oswald's uncle was Charles Rischbieth, a leading businessman in the early days of the colony of South Australia.
+Through his cousin Henry Rischbieth, he was related to influential social reformer Bessie Rischbieth.

-In September 1917 Rishbeth married Kathleen Haddon (1888-1961), an Irish-born anthropologist and zoologist, in Cambridge.
+In September 1917, Rishbeth married Kathleen Haddon, an Irish-born anthropologist and zoologist, in Cambridge.
 He had three children, including the biologist John Rishbeth, and physicist Henry Rishbeth.
-His brother, W. A. Rischbieth, served in the Australian Flying Corps at the Front in World War I.
+His brother, W. A. Rischbieth, served in the Australian Flying Corps at the Front in World War 1.

 One of his nephews was Charles Rischbieth Jury, a poet and academic at the University of Adelaide.